ansys/pyacp/version/dev/_sources/user_guide/howto/file_management.rst.txt

     ...     unit_system=pyacp.UnitSystemType.MPA,
     ... )

-This uploads the file the ACP instance and creates a new model from it.
-The newly created model is accessible as ``workflow.model``:
+That uploads the file to the ACP instance and creates a model from it.
+You can access the newly created model using the ``workflow.model`` command:

 .. doctest::